05.06.2024

 Timur Ozdoev

-A level artist (environment artist) is a specialist who creates game environments.
-They are typically responsible for the visual aspect of a level and the player's gameplay and emotional experience.
+A level artist (environment artist) is a specialist who creates environments in games.
+They are usually responsible for the visual aspect of the level, as well as the player's gaming and emotional experience.

-Initially, the profession of level artist did not exist; there were only level designers who handled visual design, map creation, and gameplay.
-However, the separation of these roles has made modern games much more artistic and well-thought-out in terms of locations.
-Today, level designers design the layout of levels, while level artists fill them with objects and visualize them.
-But the goal for both is the same—to create an engaging game and provide players with an unforgettable experience.
+Initially, there was no level artist profession: there were only level designers who handled both the visual aspects and the creation of game maps and gameplay.
+We owe the modern artistic and thoughtful design of game locations to this specialization.
+Today, level designers design level maps, while level artists fill them with objects and visualize them.
+But both share the same goal — to create an engaging game and give players an unforgettable experience.

 It's a creative job.
-Currently, I am working at Nekki on the cyberpunk game SPINE.
+Currently, I'm working at Nekki on the cyberpunk game SPINE.
 We are creating a deep dystopian world where different styles and eras clash.
-For example, a city-organism where battles are fought, contrasting with the simple everyday life of people.
-This job involves constantly searching for new solutions, exploring the project, and striving to bring something new that players will remember.
+For example, a city-organism with internal conflicts, all contrasting with the simple life and routine of the people.
+This job means constantly searching for new solutions, exploring the project, and wanting to bring something new and memorable to the players.

 Cyberpunk 2077 — Timur Ozdoev

-In game projects, besides the level artist, there is also a prop artist who creates 3D models.
-The prop artist primarily works on objects in a 3D editor, while the environment artist focuses on placing these objects and creating compositions of various scales directly within the game engine.
+In gaming projects, alongside level artists, there are also prop artists who create 3D models.
+A prop artist works more with 3D object modeling, while a level artist focuses on placing these objects and creating compositions of various scales directly in the game engine.

 Overall, the work of a level artist relies on four "pillars."

 1. Understanding color and composition.
-This is necessary to frame beautiful shots and fit them into a pleasant and balanced color palette.
+This is essential to frame a beautiful shot and fit it into a pleasing and balanced color palette.

 2. Basic level design.
-This provides insight into how the geometry of the level can influence gameplay, navigation, and player focus.
+This provides insight into how the geometry of a level can affect gameplay, navigation, and the player's attention.

-3. Understanding the technical aspects of the game engine.
-Ensuring the level fits within the performance budget, looks beautiful, and meets modern graphic standards.
+3. Technical understanding of how a game engine works.
+To ensure the level fits within performance budgets, looks beautiful, and meets modern graphic standards.

 4. Basics of architectural lighting.
-Often, the lighting method is predetermined in the layout, with light being used as a building material.
-Additionally, lighting reveals the emotional potential of the space and also serves as a navigational aid.
+Often, the method of lighting is planned into the spatial form from the beginning, where light can be used as a building material.
+Additionally, light reveals the emotional potential of a space and serves as a navigation tool.

-An environment artist must possess excellent technical and artistic skills—they first need to envision the picture and then find a way to implement it in the engine.
+An environment artist must have excellent technical skills and artistic talents simultaneously — first to envision the scene, and then to find a way to implement it in the engine.

 Work Stages

-The workflow of a level artist varies from studio to studio, but generally consists of three stages.
+The work process of a level artist varies from studio to studio, but generally consists of three stages.

-1. The level artist receives a preliminary layout of the level and conceptualizes visual solutions for it.
-Sometimes references are sought, other times concept art is created.
+1. The level artist receives a blockout of the level and devises visual solutions for it.
+Sometimes references are sought, while other times concept art is created.

-2. Creating an artistic composition, filling it with assets and textures, and configuring the lighting for the level.
+2. Creating the artistic composition, filling it with assets and textures, and setting up the lighting of the level.

-3. Level testing.
-While working on the environment, it is crucial to understand how the level will be played from the player's perspective.
+3. Testing the level.
+It’s important to understand how this level will be played from the player's perspective in terms of the environment.

-Sometimes, the level artist has already prepared the visual locations, but the mechanics are not yet fully developed or are being changed.
-In such cases, the level may need to be reworked.
+It also happens that visual locations may be prepared by the level artist, but mechanics are not fully developed at another stage, or new changes are introduced.
+In such cases, the level might need to be redone.

 How to Make a Level More Interesting?

-Through atmosphere and emotion.
-An emotional response can be elicited through style, shape, color, and lighting.
-Even the weather can convey mood and should be used as a tool.
-The main question in the work is what the player will feel at this moment and what key elements will make them feel that way.
+Through atmosphere and emotions.
+Emotional response can be triggered through style, form, color, and lighting.
+Even weather can convey a mood and should be used as a tool.
+The main question is what will the player feel at this moment and what are the key elements that will make them feel this way.

-The attractiveness of a location can be determined by:
+The appeal of a location may be determined by:

-This can be a teaser of additional space that the player cannot yet access or the addition of hidden areas to motivate exploration.
+This might be a teaser of an additional space where the player can't yet go, or the addition of secret spots that increase motivation to explore the location.

 — conflict and drama in the environment;

-This can be the clash and confrontation of different eras and styles, as long as it looks harmonious and fits into the game world's concept.
+This could be a clash and confrontation of times and styles, as long as it looks harmonious and fits the game's world concept.

 For example:

-1) Half Life: Alyx — the invasion of brutal alien technology disrupts the European city from within with its metallic and technological structures.
+1) Half Life: Alyx — the invasion of brutal alien technologies destroys a European city from within with their metallic and technological structures.

-2) Wolfenstein Young Blood — elegant white Parisian buildings are engulfed by massive hideous dark concrete blocks built by the occupiers.
+2) Wolfenstein Young Blood — exquisite white Parisian buildings are overwhelmed by massive ugly dark concrete blocks built by the occupiers.

-3) Deus Ex Human Revolution — uniquely combines Renaissance styles with sci-fi tech.
+3) Deus Ex Human Revolution — uniquely blends Renaissance styles with high-tech science fiction.

-— intentional imperfection, bringing life to the environment.
+— intentional imperfection, which gives life to the environment;

-What do you think makes a fictional character come alive?
-Usually, it's when they make mistakes.
-Or imagine a painting where the artist leaves crooked lines or careless brushstrokes (but does so skillfully).
-Our world is imperfect, and when this is skillfully reflected in art, it gains a bit of life.
+How do you think a fictional character becomes alive?
+Usually by making mistakes.
+Or imagine a painting where the artist leaves rough lines or careless brush strokes (but does so skillfully).
+Our world is imperfect, and when this is accurately reflected in art, it gains a bit of life.

-In a game setting, every detail can be imbued with meaning and reveal the history of the fictional universe – this is one of the reasons why playing games is so interesting.
+In a game environment, every detail can be imbued with meaning and reveal the history of a fictional universe — this is one of the reasons why playing games is so fascinating.

 — contrast;

-One of the fundamentals of art, used not only in color but also in style, massiveness, and shapes.
-The contrast and balance of masses, light and shadow, even the hardness of materials.
-This can also include the contrast between the expressiveness of form and the brightness of color.
+One of the foundations of art, used not only in color but also in style, massiveness, and forms.
+Contrasts, and balances of mass, light and shadow, and even material textures.
+This also includes the contrast between the expressiveness of form and the brightness of color.

 — verticality;

-This is more about compositional decisions, but when a level has a variety of vertical lines, it undeniably makes it more interesting.
+This relates more to compositional decisions, but when a level has diversity in vertical lines, it definitely makes it more interesting.

 — dominance and accents;

-This also concerns both colors and surface shapes, and combinations of styles.
+This also applies to both color and surface form, and the combination of styles.

-A general rule for various artistic disciplines, where the frame includes large, medium, and small degrees of detail.
-The distribution of detailing follows the universal 70-30 or 80-20 principle, where there are more detailed areas and cleaner areas for the eye to "rest."
+A general rule across different artistic disciplines is that a frame has large, medium, and small levels of detail.
+The distribution of detail follows a universal 70-30 or 80-20 principle, where there are more detailed places and cleaner places for "eye rest."

-If we discuss specific skills that are essential for professional development, you need to be able to model in 3D (Blender), work in popular game engines like UE5, Unity, Source, create textures, configure materials, and work with procedural materials in Substance 3D Designer or photogrammetry.
-Knowing Houdini and understanding procedural geometry is a big plus.
-It's great if you have sculpting skills – here, Blender, ZBrush, or 3DCoat are applicable.
-Familiarity with SpeedTree and Gaea is also beneficial as they are very convenient for creating natural assets.
-AI is also indispensable; it's important to optimize your work and find new sources of inspiration.
+To discuss the specific skills needed for progressing in this profession, one must know how to model in 3D (Blender), work with popular game engines like UE5, Unity, Source, create textures, set up materials, work with procedural materials in Substance 3D Designer or with photogrammetry.
+Skills in Houdini and an understanding of procedural geometry can be a big plus.
+Having sculpting skills is a bonus — here, Blender, Zbrush, or 3DCoat come into play.
+Familiarity with SpeedTree and Gaea is also advantageous — they are very useful for creating natural assets.
+Moreover, mastering AI is essential to optimize work and find new sources of inspiration.

 A video game is a small model of the real world, its reflection in virtual space.
-In a game, we convey our own experience, and the more of it there is, the better the final result.
-Gaining experience can be achieved by studying the world around you: listening to what the streets and entire cities tell us.
-Look for what resonates with you in a city’s history, its residents, and its infrastructure.
-Street photography helped me develop an artistic taste, so I highly recommend trying it out to understand how light, camera, color, and composition work and to expand your own visual library.
+In games, we convey our own experiences, and the more we have, the better the final result will be.
+Experience can be gained by studying the surrounding world: listening to what the streets say, entire cities.
+Seeking what resonates with us in the city's history, its residents, and infrastructure.
+Developing an artistic taste was aided by street photography for me, so I highly recommend trying it to understand how light, camera, color, and composition work, and to expand your own visual library.

-This profession attracts those who are passionate about games and want to create them from an artistic perspective.
+Those who are passionate about games and want to create them from an artistic perspective enter this profession.

-When you are just starting in this profession, you are given simple tasks that you carry out under the supervision of more experienced artists, then you are responsible for major and quest sections.
-Eventually, you'll have enough experience to help younger colleagues grow — circle of life.
+When you first start your journey in this profession, you're given simple tasks that you complete under the supervision of more experienced artists.
+Then you'll be responsible for major sections and quests, and eventually, you'll have enough experience to help younger colleagues grow — circle of life.

-What games to play to develop an eye for the profession?
+What to Play to Develop an Eye for the Profession?

-A level artist needs to play many games — this helps develop in the profession.
-Play, analyze the environment, pay attention to details.
-This not only develops an eye for detail but also helps you determine which genres you like the most, as there are many.
+A level artist needs to play a lot of games — this helps one develop in the profession.
+Play, analyze environments, and pay attention to details.
+This greatly enhances visual literacy and helps determine which genres appeal more to you, as there are so many.

-My favorites are immersive, emotional adventure games with deep storylines: Prey, Deus Ex: Human Revolution, Observer, Psychonauts, Alien: Isolation.
+My favorites are immersive, emotional adventure games with deep narratives: Prey, Deus Ex: Human Revolution, Observer, Psychonauts, Alien: Isolation

-There are ample growth opportunities in this profession, and knowledge and experience come with practice.
-I believe the main thing is that it brings you fun and personal enjoyment; otherwise, growth will be difficult.
-But if all of this interests you and you are willing to invest in your personal growth, you will succeed.
+There are plenty of opportunities for growth in this profession, and knowledge and experience come with practice.
+I believe that the key is that it brings you fun and enjoyment personally; otherwise, growth will be difficult.
+But if you're interested in this and ready to invest in your growth, success will follow.

-Mutual understanding in the team, creative freedom, and fair compensation allow you to focus on creating incredible things.
+Understanding within the team, creative freedom, and fair compensation allow us to focus on creating incredible things.

-Explore the "pillars" mentioned above, play, practice more in creating game levels, and growth will not take long!
+Learn the "pillars" discussed above, play games, practice a lot in creating game levels, and growth will follow soon!

-By the way, we are currently expanding the project team and looking for another Level Artist.
-You can check out the vacancy here.
+By the way, we are currently expanding our project team and looking for another Level Artist.
+You can find the job listing here.

 SPINE — Nekki (in development)